 Animated explainer videos can use characters (a.k.a. “character animation”), simple object animation (a.k.a. “motion graphics”), or even animated text to tell a compelling story.
 Animated characters can be a great way to connect with an audience, while object animation can help demonstrate a complex process in a simple way.

-Motion graphics can also work well to illustrate number and statistics, for example, using charts and graphs that show motion or change and are therefore more compelling than still images.
+Motion graphics can also work well to illustrate numbers and statistics, for example, by using charts and graphs that show motion or change and are therefore more compelling than still images.

-Mango Languages, a company that offers a language learning platform, made this engaging animated explainer video to quickly describe what they do.
+Mango Languages, a company that offers a language learning platform, made this engaging animated explainer video to describe what they do quickly.